-OTM 8994: Capstone II, 3 credits, All OTD Mentors
+OTM 8112, Capstone 3, 2 credits, All OTD Mentors

-This course is designed to synthesize content from each of the Core components, and to allow for the presentation of advanced evidence-based knowledge and clinical skills.
+This course is comprised of two components that are designed to synthesize content from each of the Core components, and to allow for the presentation of advanced evidence-based knowledge and clinical skills.
 As part of the capstone course, the student completes the study of the approved capstone project identified during Professional Development and Case-Based Application courses.
 This includes the creation of an evidence-based capstone paper that meets the standards for submission to a peer-reviewed professional journal.
 The student also generates a clinical portfolio highlighting their growth and development throughout the OTD program.
 The clinical portfolio should provide evidence of the student's skills, achievements, and professional experiences during their clinical residency.

-OTD Textbook Requirement List
+MS-OTD Textbook Requirement List

 Note: this list is subject to change.
-The syllabus for each course will reflect the most updated list of required texts.
-Check the syllabus or confirm with the instructor prior to purchasing textbooks.
+Each course syllabus will reflect the most updated list of required texts.

-Course Number and Title Required Text OTM 8100: Advanced Applications of Grajo, L. & Boisselle, A. (2018).
-Adaptation through Theory occupation: Multidimensional perspectives.
-Thorofare, NJ: · SLACK, Inc. (will be used in another OTD course) Katz, N & Toglia, J. (Ed.).
+Course Number and Title Required Text OTM 8100: Advanced Applications Grajo, L. & Boisselle, A. (2018).
+Adaptation through of Theory occupation: Multidimensional perspectives.
+Thorofare, NJ: SLACK. (will be used in another OTD course) Katz, N & Toglia, J. (Ed.).
 (2018).
 Cognition, occupation, and participation across the life span: Neuroscience, neurorehabilitation, and models of intervention in occupational therapy (4 th Ed).
-Bethesda, MD: AOTA Press. (will be used in another OTD course) OTM 8103: Neuroscience of Cognition Kandel, E. R., Koester, J.D., Mack, S., & Siegelbaum, S. (2021) Principles of neural science (6 th ed).
-McGraw-Hill.
-OTM 8505: Cognitive Basis of Function Katz, N & Toglia, J. (Ed.).
+Bethesda, MD: AOTA Press. (will be used in another OTD course) OTM 8505: Cognitive Basis of Katz, N & Toglia, J. (Ed.).
 (2018).
-Cognition, occupation, and and Decision Making participation across the life span: Neuroscience, neurorehabilitation, and models of intervention in occupational therapy (4 th Ed).
+Cognition, occupation, Function and Decision Making and participation across the life span: Neuroscience, neurorehabilitation, and models of intervention in occupational therapy (4 th Ed).
 Bethesda, MD: AOTA Press.
-OTM 8565: Theories of Measurement TBD and Instrument Development OTM 8503: Cognitive Assessment and Katz, N & Toglia, J. (Ed.).
-(2018).
-Cognition, occupation, and Intervention participation across the life span: Neuroscience, neurorehabilitation, and models of intervention in occupational therapy (4 th Ed).
-Bethesda, MD: AOTA Press.
 OTM 8107: Capstone I Gutman, S. A. (2017).
 Journal article writing and publication.
 Your guide to mastering clinical health care reporting standards.
 Thorofare, NJ: SLACK.
 American Psychological Association.
 (2019).
 Publication manual of the American Psychological Association (7 th ed.).
 Washington DC: Author.
-OTM 8990: Grantsmanship in OT Doll, J. (2010).
-Program development and grant writing in · occupational therapy.
-Salisbury, MA, Jones, and Bartlett.
 OTM 8510: Methods of Teaching Taff, S., Grajo, L., & Hooper, B. (2020).
 Perspectives on occupational therapy education: Past, present, and future.
-Thorofare, NJ: SLACK, Inc. Darby, F. & Lang, J. M. (2019).
-Small teaching online: Applying learning science in online classes.
-Jossey-Bass
+Thorofare, NJ: SLACK, Inc. Bain, K. (2004).
+What the best college teachers do.
+Cambridge, MA: Harvard Press.